-Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces.
-Step 2 Choose the row for a Management interface, subinterface, or EtherChannel port-channel interface comprised of Management interfaces, and click Edit .
-The Ed i it Interface dialog box appears with the General tab selected.
-Firepower 4100/9300 chassis, the management interface ID depends on the mgmt-type interface ual or EtherChannel) that you assigned to the ASA logical device.
-Step 3 In the Bridge Group drop-down menu, leave the default None .
-You cannot assign a management interfa- to a bridge group.
-Step 4 In the I nterface Name field, enter a name up to 48 characters in length.
-Step 5 In the S In the Security level field, enter a level between 0 (lowest) and 100 (highest).
+- Step 1 Choose Configuration > Device Setup > Interface Settings > Interfaces. - Step 2 Choose the row for a Management interface, subinterface, or EtherChannel port-channel interface comprised of Management interfaces, and click Edit.

+For the Firepower 4100/9300 chassis, the management interface ID depends on the mgmt-type interface (individual or EtherChannel) that you assigned to the ASA logical device.

+- Step 3 In the Bridge Group drop-down menu, leave the default --None--.
+You cannot assign a management interface to a bridge group. - Step 4 In the Interface Name field, enter a name up to 48 characters in length. - Step 5 In the Security level field, enter a level between 0 (lowest) and 100 (highest).

 Note The Dedicate this interface to management only check box is enabled by default and is non-configurable.

-Step 6 If the in terface is not already enabled, check the Enable Interface check box.
-Step 7 To set the ne IP address, use one of the following options.
-NoteFor use with failover, you must set the IP address and standby address manually; DHCP is n supported.
-Set the standby IP addresses on the Configuration > Device Management > Hig Availability > Failover > Interfaces tab. • To set the IP address manually, click the Use Static IP radio button and enter the IP address and mask. • To obtain an IP address from a DHCP server, click the Obtain Address via DHCP radio button. • To force a MAC address to be stored inside a DHCP request packet for option 61, click the Use MAC Address radio button.
+- Step 6 If the interface is not already enabled, check the Enable Interface check box. - Step 7 To set the IP address, use one of the following options.

+Note For use with failover, you must set the IP address and standby address manually; DHCP is not supported.
+Set the standby IP addresses on the Configuration > Device Management > High Availability > Failover > Interfaces tab.

+- To set the IP address manually, click the Use Static IP radio button and enter the IP address and mask. - To obtain an IP address from a DHCP server, click the Obtain Address via DHCP radio button. - To force a MAC address to be stored inside a DHCP request packet for option 61, click the Use MAC Address radio button.

 Some ISPs expect option 61 to be the interface MAC address.
-If the MAC address is not included in the DHCP request packet, then an IP address will not be assigned. • To use a generated string for option 61, click Use "Cisco- <mac>-<interface_name>-<host>".</host></interface_name></mac> • (Optional) To obtain the default route from the DHCP server, check Obtain Default Route Using DHCP . • (Optional) To set the broadcast flag to 1 in the DHCP packet header when the DHCP client sends a discover requesting an IP address, check Enable DHCP Broadcast flag for DHCP request and discover messages .
-The DHCP server listens to this broadcast flag and broadcasts the reply packet if the flag is set to 1. • (Optional) To renew the lease, click Renew DHCP Lease .
-Step 8 (Option al) In the Description field, enter a description for this interface.
-The des cription can be up to 240 characters on a single line, without carriage returns.
+If the MAC address is not included in the DHCP request packet, then an IP address will not be assigned.

+- To use a generated string for option 61, click Use "Cisco-<MAC>-<interface_name>-<host>". - (Optional) To obtain the default route from the DHCP server, check Obtain Default Route Using DHCP. - (Optional) To set the broadcast flag to 1 in the DHCP packet header when the DHCP client sends a discover requesting an IP address, check Enable DHCP Broadcast flag for DHCP request and discover messages.

+The DHCP server listens to this broadcast flag and broadcasts the reply packet if the flag is set to

+- (Optional) To renew the lease, click Renew DHCP Lease. - Step 8 (Optional) In the Description field, enter a description for this interface.

+The description can be up to 240 characters on a single line, without carriage returns.